wumingx89/TwitterLite/README.md

 - [x] When the hamburger menu is open, the content view is disabled.
 It can be closed by tapping anywhere in the content view
 - [x] Dragging/Opening/Closing the content view will animate certain things.
 For example on the timelines the profile image icon will slowly disappear as the menu opens
 - [x] Scrolling on the profile page will animate the user profile image and appear to slide under the banner image.
 Scrolling down will reverse the effect
+- [x] Added a custom back button to the profile page
 - [x] When the name goes under the banner, a new one will show up in the banner.
 Same effect as in the real app.